Carroll McComas: Biography

+McComas started whistling as a girl, and later started singing.
 In 1907, McComas debuted on stage.
 During a weekend, she performed a whistling act at the Orpheum Theatre in Los Angeles, but she returned to school after that Monday's first matinee.
 She became a dancer, singer, and whistler in vaudeville, with whistling as her specialty.
 She performed as a whistler in London and on a tour of South Africa.